kalyanivetal/mysql-nginx-docker/README.md

 Make sure that all three containers are up(running) by using command: docker ps

+### open /etc/hosts file of your host machine using sudo previledge and add example.com along to 127.0.0.1 IP address ###

 #### Insert records ####

 ##### (POST METHOD) #####